Re-opening of Kordel House Dental Practice:

 Minimising community spread of disease

-As we have been touching base with many of our furloughed employees, they are delighted to be coming back to work and are looking forwards o serving you.
 We will be providing frequent training to all staff members to ensure they can effectively and safely support your dental care in the post COVID era.
 Our Front of House professionals will be wearing PPE while we are waiting for install of various sneeze guards.
 Our clinical staff will be wearing enhanced PPE, particularly face visors and respirators.
 This is for your protection and to minimise the possibility of community transmission of airborne pathogens, not limited to coronavirus.

 We ask all patients to risk assess themselves and decide if they are COVID-19 free and fit enough to receive non-essential treatment at this time and defer any non-essential treatment.